-Like Homeowners Insurance, you’re not required by law to purchase rental insurance in Massachusetts.
-However, if the property isn’t paid for, your mortgage may require you to have the proper insurance that suits the purpose of the home and property.
-While rental insurance isn’t required by law, it’s a good way to avoid a significant debt or total loss in the event of a disaster.
+Like homeowners insurance, you’re not required by law to purchase rental property insurance in Massachusetts.
+However, if the property isn’t paid for, your mortgage may require it.
+While rental insurance isn’t required by law, it’s a good way to avoid significant debt or total loss in the event of a disaster.

-As a landlord, you likely need to leave items on the property for routine maintenance.
-Additionally, more coverage covers the landlord’s personal property.
-Indeed, common possessions covered by the policy include lawnmowers, garden equipment, tools, and other maintenance equipment.
-However, your rental insurance does not protect the personal property of your tenants.
+As a landlord, you may need to leave items on the property for routine maintenance.
+Common possessions covered by the policy include lawnmowers, garden equipment, tools, and other maintenance equipment.
+However, your rental property insurance does not protect the personal property of your tenants.

 Yes.
 Your insurance premiums may be tax-deductible because your rental property is a business investment.
 Some exclusions apply, so it’s important to discuss your personal situation with your tax advisor.

 Structures attached to the main dwelling, like the porch or deck, are automatically covered along with the building.
 Further, policies can include other unattached buildings, like a garden shed or garage.

 Choose LoPriore for Your Rental Property Insurance in Massachusetts

 Have any Question?
 Ask us anything, we’d love to answer!